- Sheriff's Office

 Completed applications to purchase or carry a firearm can be mailed to the address below.
 The applications are located in the Forms section.

 When completing the application to carry you must include a copy of your class certificate, your picture ID, and a check made out to the Polk County Sheriff. $100.00 for a new application or $75.00 to renew.
-If your permit has been expired over 30 days the renewal fee will be $85.00.
+If your permit has been expired less than 30 days the renewal fee will be $85.00.
+After 30 days the renewal fee will be $100.

 The cost for veterans and any retired law enforcement living in Polk County is $25.00